stackstate-lab/stackstate-etl/index.md

 configuration.
 Or the `init` can create the datasource using arbitrary code.

 In the `my_rest_client` example, the `init` does not have to be prefixed with `|` as the framework already expects the property to be code.
-The last line of an expression is the value that is returned.
+The last line of an expression is the value that is returned, note the `my_static_client` example returns the function as the value.

-Note the `my_static_client` example returns the function as the value.
+Once the datasource is intrepreted, the datasource is available in the evalution context under the specified `name`

 ### Query